ocaml/dune/doc/papers/ocaml-2021/memo.md

 avoid reporting the same error multiple times, we need to deduplicate them. -->

 One of the most interesting aspects of Memo is *detecting dependency cycles*.
-Since Dune supports *dynamic build dependencies* [2], the dependency graph is not known before the build starts.
-During the build, new nodes and dependency edges are discovered concurrently, and Memo uses an incremental cycle detection algorithm [3] to detect and report dependency cycles as soon as they are created.
-This is a unique feature of Memo: Incremental [4] and Adapton [5] libraries do not support concurrency; the Tenacious library (used by Jane Street's internal build system Jenga) does support concurrency but detects cycles by "stopping the world" and traversing the "frozen" dependency graph to see if concurrent computations might have deadlocked by waiting for each other.
+Since Dune supports *dynamic build dependencies* [@mokhov2020build], the dependency graph is not known before the build starts.
+During the build, new nodes and dependency edges are discovered concurrently, and Memo uses an incremental cycle detection algorithm [@gueneau2019cycles] to detect and report dependency cycles as soon as they are created.
+This is a unique feature of Memo:
+Incremental [@incremental] and Adapton [@hammer2014adapton] libraries do not support concurrency; the Tenacious library (used by Jane Street's internal build system Jenga) does support concurrency but detects cycles by "stopping the world" and traversing the "frozen" dependency graph to see if concurrent computations might have deadlocked by waiting for each other.

 Compared to the incremental computation libraries mentioned above, the current implementation of Memo makes one controversial design choice.
 Incremental,